 top of page

-Based on your current business model, is there a need that you aren't currently focused on that you could ramp up quickly and market to customers?
+Based on your existing business model, is there an untapped need that you aren't currently focused on that you can quickly focus on and market to customers?

-One tool we use to conduct these strategic reviews is a facilitated SWOT Analysis that looks at the organization's strengths, weaknesses, opportunities, and threats.
-For more about strategic reviews, check out our Strategic Advisory Services.
+One tool we use to conduct these strategic assessments is a facilitated SWOT Analysis that thoroughly examines the organization's strengths, weaknesses, opportunities, and threats.
+For more about SWOT Assessments, check out our Strategic CFO Advisory Services.

-As you run through the evaluation with your leadership team, keep these questions in mind, and look for ways to pivot and start generating more income quickly.
+As you run through the assessment with your leadership team, keep these questions in mind, and look for ways to pivot and start generating more income quickly.

-The Energy CFO went through the same process during the last downturn (2014-2016) which led to the launch of our healthcare division in 2019, The Healthcare CFO.
+The Energy CFO went through a similar assessment during the last downturn (2014-2015) which ultimately led to the launch of our healthcare division, The Healthcare CFO.
 We have firsthand experience re-evaluating business models and pivoting into new markets.

 One of the most effective ways to improve cash flow is to focus on managing customer credit and accounts receivables.
 Here are some questions to help get you started: